Back to Blog

 This is Part 2 of our series on NIST CSF 2.0.
 Part 1 covered what changed in version 2.0 and why the new Govern function matters.

 The Govern function sits at the center of CSF 2.0 because governance failures undermine everything else.
-Organizations can have excellent technical controls, sophisticated detection capabilities, and well-documented response procedures—and still fail because nobody owns security decisions, or because security priorities don't align with business objectives.
+Organizations can have excellent technical controls, strong detection capabilities, and well-documented response procedures—and still fail because nobody owns security decisions, or because security priorities don't align with business objectives.

 What Govern Actually Covers